A Guide to the Eviction Process in Virginia

 According to the landlord-tenant act, Virginia landlords must deliver the written notice in any of the following methods.

-• By mailing it to the tenant via first-class mail
+- By mailing the notice to the tenant via first-class mail

-• Sending it to the tenant through electronic means, if the lease agreement permits it
+- Sending the notice to the tenant through electronic means, if the lease agreement permits it

 The service must be done by a process server, or anyone aged above 18 years and not part of the case.
 For the service to be successful, it must be done in either one of the following ways.